baileywhitbread/CharacterVarieties.jl/README.md

 # CharacterVarieties.jl

-This package computes $E$-polynomials of character varieties associated to general reductive groups in Julia.
+This package computes $E$-polynomials of character varieties in Julia.
 This was written for the paper [arXiv:2409.04735](https://arxiv.org/abs/2409.04735).
 We heavily rely on Jean Michel's port of the [Chevie package](https://github.com/jmichel7/Chevie.jl) from GAP to Julia.